ctkelley/NotebookSIAMFANL/README.md

 ## C. T. Kelley

-## Preface: What is this thing?
+## What is this thing?

 This is the notebook that comes with the real book and the solvers.
 The solver package is independent of the books, but you would be well advised to play with the notebook.
 The purpose of all of these things is to enable the reader to learn about algorithms for nonlinear solvers.
+Please read the preface in the first notebook for a more detailed mission statement.

 The book will be published in the SIAM Fundamentals of Algorithms (FA) series.